 Ingredients

-- Fresh turkey breast - we prefer bone-in turkey breast for its enhanced flavor and juiciness, which can be obtained in half or full-breast options.
+- Fresh turkey breast - We prefer bone-in turkey breast for its enhanced flavor and juiciness, which can be obtained in half-or full-breast options.
 If using boneless turkey breast (skin-on is recommended), consider reducing the cooking time due to its smaller size, but it's still suitable for this recipe.
 Let it come to room temperature before starting.

 - Butter - enhances flavor, adds moisture, aids in seasoning adhesion, and achieves golden-brown and crisp skin.
 Olive oil is also a suitable alternative.